 The oxygen sensor heater circuit is powered by a relay that closes right after you crank the car’s engine.
 The PCM monitors the sensor as well as its circuit and relay.
 If it detects a problem, it will trigger the CEL (also known as malfunction indicator lamp or MIL for short).

 In addition to that, your vehicle may record higher emissions.
-That’s down to the fact that the sensor is taking too long to heat up and achieve its operating temperature.
-As a result, the PCM is finding it hard to mix air and fuel as per the required ratios.
+That’s because the sensor is taking too long to heat up and achieve its operating temperature.
+As a result, the PCM finds it hard to mix air and fuel as per the required ratios.

 Note that the increase in emissions can (and will) also trigger the CEL.
 Alongside those two symptoms, you may also notice a decrease in fuel economy.
 That’s usually accompanied by the car engine running rough.